Asymmetrical Lips: Causes, Correction Options and Natural Results

 Lip Ratio Analysis

 Clinicians measure the ratio between your upper and lower lip.
 They also check how much volume sits on each side.
-This tells them where to add filler or where to balance the shape.
+This helps guide discussion about possible treatment approaches during consultation.

 Facial Symmetry Mapping